rubencaro/bolt/README.md

 Just try to write functional code and everything will flow.

+## Queueing tasks for Bolt

+Someone should put tasks in the queue for Bolt to process.
+How this is done depends really on the place from where you do it.
+From generic ruby code one could do this:

+    require 'bolt' # that already loads bolt's config

+    # this will use a plain mongo client
+    coll = Bolt::Helpers.get_mongo_collection

+    # you can use your own special client
+    coll = MySpecialMongoClient.new(Bolt.db)[Bolt.queue]

+    # it's mongo, just do it!
+    coll.insert :task => 'my_task',  # it's defined on bolt/tasks/my_task.rb
+                :email => 'notify@only.to.me', # add any other Bolt parameters
+                :more => 'data'      # anything else, it's a mongo doc

 ## Testing tasks

 If your task interacts with Bolt you may want to test it together with Bolt.
 As